Bern67/ESR505/BBLReport.md

 ```

 The condition of most fish caught during this study were between 0.98 and 1.11 (Figure 9, Table 1), while the mean condition for the sampled population was 1.06.
-Even though a comparison between years indicates improved condition, the relative condition of the fish compared to other healthy populations is in poor condition.
+Even though a comparison between years indicates improved condition, the relative condition of the fish compared to other healthy populations is poor.
 This is primarily a result of very little predation and limited food due to an oligotrophic isolated alpine cirque lake habitat.

 ![Fulton Conditon frequency histogram.](D:/R/ESR505/figure/plot9_FultonK.png)